St1ngLeR/CDScriptManager/README.md

 ```
 Console.Print("My awesome line!\nMy MORE awesome line!")
 ```
-- `Exec.StartPoint` (bytes) - assigns a starting point for working with the executable file of the game.
+- `Exec.StartPoint` (bytes) - assigns a starting point, which is represented as a byte sequence for working with the executable file of the game.
 Example:
 ```
 Exec.StartPoint = 00 01 02 0A 0B 0C
 ```
 - `Exec.Replace.(output_type)` (bytes, int8, int16, int32, int64, float, string) - replaces the contents of the executable file with the new specified values after the starting point taken from `Exec.StartPoint` before it.
 Example:
 ```
 Exec.StartPoint = 00 01 02 0A 0B 0C  # Sets the starting point
 Exec.Replace.Float = 0.25  # Converts float value to bytes and replace them after the staring point specified above
 ```
 - `Setting.Create` (textBox, numericUpDown) - creates configurable script setting.
 This method should be called with following template - `variable_name, text_in_manager, output_type, default_value`.
 The separator is "comma" (",").
 Example:
 ```